hasahmed/shape_game_cpp/README.md

 ### Examples

 #### SHMUP Game
-You can check out the simple SHMUP game here https://github.com/hasahmed/shapegame-example The compilation instructions are the same as you'll find in the [Quickstart](#quickstart)
+You can check out the example SHMUP game here https://github.com/hasahmed/shapegame-example The compilation instructions are the same as you'll find in the [Quickstart](#quickstart)